 Bleeds are used to show any objects in the document that are intended to go all the way to the edge of the printed page.
 A standard bleed (0.125”) gives you some breathing room to make sure the printed piece is correctly cut down to size.
+If you’re new to print setup, understanding how to add bleed marks to a pdf will help you avoid cutting off important design elements.
 Here is how to work with bleeds in different Adobe programs:

 Illustrator uses the same setup steps like the ones listed above for InDesign.